DutuMaria/BookMySpace/README.md

 ### Entities

-There are 6 entities (*User, UserRole, Role, Desk, Room, Reservation*).
+There are 6 entities (*AppUser, UserRole, Role, Desk, Room, Reservation*).

 Each entity is annotated with **@Entity** and other Lombok annotations (used mainly for writing less and cleaner code, but providing the constructors, getters, setters and toString, hashcode and equals functions)

 Each entity has a unique identifier, generated automatically by Spring when the object is saved into the database.
 All ids are Long.

 One entity (*UserRole*) has embedded id, as these tables are the result of Many-to-Many relationships, therefore needing a composed primary key (the two primary keys of the main entities).

 Each embedded id is a separated class, which can be found in the embeddedIds package.

 I used  *@NotNull* annotation on the fields that should not have null values.
 I also used @Email and @Valid annotation to trigger validation of POJOs in requests.